The Love Hypothesis: Book Review

 Genre: Romance, Chicklit

 It had been a century (read almost a year) since I last read a rom-com.
-And my heart was slowly but gradually crumpling into an insensitive blood-pumping machine, collecting dust and becoming indifferent to the world.
-The other day, as my mom saw me sulking in one corner of my room, she casually asked me why she hasn’t seen me reading lately.
+My heart was slowly but gradually crumpling into an insensitive blood-pumping machine, collecting dust and becoming indifferent to the world.
+The other day, as my mom saw me sulking in a corner of my room, she casually asked me why she hadn’t seen me reading lately.
 This was her first time pointing such a thing out.
 Usually, the only reason she visits my room is to get me to do some household chores.
 So when she made this particular observation, I knew what I had to do next.

 I googled “best chicklits to read” and after only a little bit of research, I ended up ordering The Love Hypothesis.
 It’s not that I hadn’t heard about this book before, I was too preoccupied with the other books on my bucket list.
-Thanks to amazon prime, by evening I had The Love Hypothesis in my hand and had the entire Sunday to devour it.
+Thanks to Amazon Prime, by evening I had The Love Hypothesis in my hand, and I had all of Sunday to devour it.